 Michael Breus, PhD, author, The Sleep Doctor's Diet Plan.

 Making Time for Healthy Meals

-The USDA's MyPlate nutrition icon is what a healthy meal should look like: Half the plate is filled with fruits and vegetables, one quarter with grains, and the other quarter with lean protein.
+The U.S. Department of Agriculture's MyPlate nutrition icon is what a healthy meal should look like: Half the plate is filled with fruits and vegetables, one-quarter with grains, and the other quarter with lean protein.
 When you're planning meals, think of filling in the blanks.
-And remember: If your pantry (and freezer) is prepared, you don't have to be.
-Shop for healthy basics such as canned beans and tomatoes, whole grain pasta, brown rice, quinoa, and canola and olive oil.
+And remember: If your pantry and freezer are prepared, you don't have to be.
+Shop for healthy basics such as canned beans and tomatoes, whole-grain pasta, brown rice, quinoa, and canola and olive oil.

-Carolyn O'Neil, MS, RD, co-author, The Dish on Eating Healthy and Being Fabulous!
+Carolyn O'Neil, RD, co-author, The Dish: On Eating Healthy and Being Fabulous!